arushisharma17/NeuroX/README.md

 ### 2. For pronto users only: Set Up NeuroX on Pronto using micromamba

 ```bash
 sbatch pronto_setup.sh /path/to/project/dir
 ```
+Important: Please not that if you ran setup.sh while installing CodeConceptNet repo, you do not need to install NeuroX again.
+The setup script already does that for you.
+It should be located at your $PROJECTDIR/ .
+Its an editable install, so you can cd into $PROJECTDIR/NeuroX and git pull to get latest changes.

 ### For other users: Create a python virtual environment
 ```bash